Einsteiniumeinsteinian/CSV-to-JSON-Converter-golang/README.md

 **Atleast one file must be provided as argument and must have extension of csv**.
 To convert multiple csv files run same command with multiple file path.

-samples files have been provided To test run:
+samples files have been provided for test:

 ``` go
 go run convert-csv-json.go adjustments.csv new-top-surnames.csv state-pop.csv